Learn the leadership, communication, critical thinking, research, and interpersonal skills that will help you in your career.

 This capstone course is the culmination of the applied social sciences academic experience.
 It serves to synthesize the knowledge gained from courses previously taken within the applied social sciences and prepares the graduate for further studies within the social sciences or a related career position.
 The course centers on the development of a senior level research paper grounded in relevant social science literature and research; the emphasis is on the integration and synthesis of knowledge acquired in previous courses.

-This course is designed for students who participate on the staff of a public agency as an opportunity to demonstrate program outcomes learned in the B.S. in Applied Social Sciences under the supervision of both faculty and agency personnel.
-Assignments are designed to combine theory and professional practice and include weekly journals, a mid-term conference with the instructor, faculty practicum coordinator, and on-site supervisor as well as a final report.
+This course is designed for students who choose to gain practical experience in a public or private organization in order to demonstrate program outcomes learned in the B.S. in Applied Social Sciences.
+Students will work under the supervision of both faculty and agency personnel.
+Assignments are designed to combine theory and professional practice and include weekly journals, a mid-term conference with the instructor, faculty internship coordinator, and on-site supervisor as well as a final report.
+This course may not be available in all states, see the State Specific Authorization Policy under Admissions Policies.
 Prerequisite: All core and specialization courses.

 *SOC495 is an optional course that will provide students with practical experience in organizations specific to applied social science.
 This course may not be available in all states, see the State Specific Authorization Policy.